"The person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid."

 - Foreign Language Proficiency Requirement

 GRADUATE ADVISING: The Graduate Coordinator, Dr. Ellen Harrington, works with all new students on course selection and general advising.
-In addition, Dr. Mira Rosenthal mentors students in the Creative Writing concentration.
+In addition, Dr. Charlotte Pence mentors students in the Creative Writing concentration.

 CONCENTRATIONS: Students are admitted to the M.A.
 Program in English in one of two concentrations: Literature or Creative Writing.
 Once admitted, they may not change their concentration without the express permission of the department's Graduate Committee.
 Students must petition the Graduate Committee in writing to change concentrations.